yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

-The Pick-it functions cheat sheet
+The Pickit functions cheat sheet
 =================================

-| **Note** This article describes the legacy way of using Pick-it with a
+| **Note** This article describes the legacy way of using Pickit with a
   Universal Robot.
 | For new systems, please refer to the  `Getting started with the
-  Pick-it
+  Pickit
   URCap <https://support.pickit3d.com/article/75-getting-started-with-the-pick-it-urcap>`__
   article.

-Pick-it provides many functions to script your Pick-it application to a success.
+Pickit provides many functions to script your Pickit application to a success.
 Underneath we provide an overview of the provided functions:

 `pickit\_is\_running() <#pickit_is_running>`__,